Knowledge Representation in AI

 What to Represent:

-• Facts: The truths about the real world and what we represent are known as facts.
+• Facts: Truths about the real world and its representations.

 The various types of knowledge are as follows: